 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

-A little boy and a renewed promise for a healthy life.
-Something that simple, and yet profound, was what VSP doctor Adam P. Rubin, O.D. will remember forever.
-We’ll call his nine-year-old patient Jimmy, and it was to doctor Rubin’s office that Jimmy’s mom took the boy for a routine eye exam.
+A little boy gets a renewed promise for a healthy life.
+Something that simple, and yet profound, was what VSP doctor Adam P. Rubin, OD, will remember forever.
+We’ll call this nine-year-old Jimmy, and it was to doctor Rubin’s office that Jimmy’s mom took the boy for a routine eye exam.

 Dr. Rubin got on the phone and set up a visit for Jimmy with a brain specialist.
 It didn’t take long for the specialist to find the real culprit – no sinus infection, but a tumor growing near Jimmy’s pituitary gland.
 The tumor, known medically as “craniopharyngioma” was benign, but the results of it, if left unchecked, could have been anything but.
 That’s because masses like these keep getting bigger and can press against the brain, so they can be fatal.